We are here to help!

 Midwives are trained health care professionals who provide maternity and gynecological care.

-They are licensed by the medical board, and are responsible for the health and safety of mom and baby, just as a doctor is.
+They are licensed by the medical board and are responsible for mom and baby’s health and safety, just as a doctor is.

 Do you offer a payment plan?

 Does insurance cover the cost of having a baby with the SCV Birth Center?